Harsh-812/Detecting-Misinformation/README.md

 - **Word Clouds**: Visualizes the most frequent words in the dataset to understand common patterns in true and fake news articles, helping to identify key features for classification.
 - **Model Training**: Various machine learning and deep learning models are trained to classify news articles, including traditional machine learning algorithms like Naive Bayes and Logistic Regression, alongside deep learning models such as LSTMs.
 - **Performance Evaluation**: Model performance is rigorously evaluated using accuracy, precision, recall, F1 score, and confusion matrices, providing insights into the effectiveness of each model.
-- **Model Saving**: Trained models are saved using Joblib, enabling easy deployment for real-time or batch processing scenarios.

 ## Data